bombchus/z64-music-wiki/docs/advanced/sampling/overview.md

 The majority of the work for sampled instrument's, drum's, and sound effect's samples is making them compatible with *Ocarina of Time* and *Majora's Mask*, once the samples are compatible with the games the rest of the process is creating the audiobank data your sampled instrument, drum, or sound effect will use for import into your sequence's full audiobank.
 Making sampled instruments, drums, and sound effects can be very time consuming, and you will run into problems when working with sampled instruments, drums, and sound effects so do not get discouraged if you fail.

 ??? tip "Recomendation"
     It is recommended that you read through the custom sample injection wiki pages fully once while following along with the process, then going over it again as many times as needed until you fully understand the process.
-Should you require any further help it's best to inquire within the [:fontawesome-brands-discord: MMR](https://discord.gg/8qbreUM) or [:fontawesome-brands-discord: Darunia's Joy](https://discord.gg/EVpd499gkS) discord servers.
+Should you require any further help it is best to inquire within the [:fontawesome-brands-discord: MMR](https://discord.gg/8qbreUM) or [:fontawesome-brands-discord: Darunia's Joy](https://discord.gg/EVpd499gkS) discord servers.

 ## Sample Injection Tools
 Before getting started, below is a list of tools that are used for custom sample injection, not every tool may be required, but it is recommended to download all the rools you need right now to save on needing to go back and forth between downloading and visiting the relevant wiki pages.